-In order to assure that all available class seats are filled with students - both registered students and students from the waiting lists - COCC enforces an attendance policy.
+In order to assure that all available class seats are filled with students - both registered students and students from the waiting lists - COCC enforces an attendance policy during the first week of the term.

 To maintain enrollment in each class, the student must attend the first class meeting and 100 percent of the first week's class and lab meetings.
 (For classes that do not span the entire term the student must attend the first class session.)
-Students who do not do so, may be administratively withdrawn from that class by the instructor at the time class role is taken.
+Students who do not do so, will be administratively withdrawn from that class by the instructor at the time class role is taken.
 If this results in a tuition refund, the refund will be processed within three weeks.
-Students who are unable to attend the first class meeting must contact the instructor by phone, fax, email or in person prior to the first class meeting if they wish to avoid administrative withdrawal.
+If students are unable to attend a session within the first week due to extenuating circumstances, they must contact the instructor by phone, fax, email or in person prior to the first class meeting if they wish to avoid administrative withdrawal.